Book your seat, New tab

 The ISSN International Centre also ventured into digital identification, launching UNICODE-compliant ISSN Online in 1997.
 It collaborated with major institutions such as the British Library and Agence bibliographique de l'enseignement supérieur to expand ISSN coverage and improve metadata quality.

-romania joins ISSN
+turkiye joins ISSN

 Automation and the Development of ISSN Products